llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 This raises the question: why are header units not implemented through Clang modules?

-The main reason is because Clang modules have more hierarchical semantics when wrapping multiple headers together as one module, which is not supported by Standard C++ Header units.
+This is primarily because Clang modules have more hierarchical semantics when wrapping multiple headers together as one module, which is not supported by Standard C++ Header units.
 We want to avoid the impression that these additional semantics get interpreted as Standard C++ behavior.